bitcraze/crazyflie-firmware/docs/functional-areas/supervisor/arming.md

 the supervisor is in a state where flight is enabled.

 Note that the default
-settings for idle thrust on the Crazyflie 2.X is 0 and the motors will not spin.
-On platforms using brushless motors, an idle thrust that spins the motors should be used.
+settings for idle thrust on the Crazyflie 2.0 and Crazyflie 2.1(+) is 0 and the motors will not spin.
+On platforms using brushless motors, like the Crazyflie 2.1 Brushless, an idle thrust that spins the motors should be used.

 Idle thrust is configured at compile time through the `CONFIG_MOTORS_DEFAULT_IDLE_THRUST` kconfig parameter.